SciML/FiniteVolumeMethod.jl/docs/src/tutorials/piecewise_linear_and_natural_neighbour_interpolation_for_an_advection_diffusion_equation.md

 ```

-# Piecewise Linear and Natural Neighbour Inteprolation for an Advection-Diffusion Equation
+# Piecewise Linear and Natural Neighbour Interpolation for an Advection-Diffusion Equation
 In this tutorial, we have three aims:

 1. Demonstrate how to solve an advection-diffusion equation.